xiaoyang-sde/knowledge-base/docs/theoretical-computer-science/02-regular-expression.md

 The language of the regular expression is regular.
 The simplist regular expressions are $\empty$, $\{ \epsilon \}$, and $\{ \sigma \}$ for $\sigma$ in $\Sigma$, which correspond to the trivial automata.
 Because regular languages are closed under kleene star, union, and concatenation, $(R^*)$, $(R_1 \cup R_2)$, or $(R_1 \cdot R_2)$ are regular.

+### Convert NFA to Regular Expression

-- To convert an NFA to a regular expression, create new start state and new unique accept state.
+- Create a new start state that connects to the start state with $\epsilon$ and a new unique accept state that connects to all accept states with $\epsilon$.
 - Choose a state other than the start and accept state.
 The state splits the other states into donors and receivers.
 For each pair of donor and receiver, a shortcut could be added with the kleene star, and then the chosen state could be removed.
 If there's no donors or receivers, the chosen state could be removed.
 - Union the multiple shortcuts on the same pair of states.
 If there are states other than the start or accept, execute the last step again.
 - The edge between the start state and the end state is the regular expression.